EconomyLens.com

 SoftBank also announced it sold $5.8 billion worth of shares in US chip giant Nvidia last month, after the quarter had ended.
 The group’s earnings often swing dramatically because it invests heavily in tech start-ups and semiconductor firms, whose stocks are volatile.
 In recent months, optimism over the promise of AI technology has sparked a rush of multi-billion-dollar deals — sending tech shares soaring worldwide.
 Wall Street’s tech-rich Nasdaq index has surged 25 percent since May.

-However, that has fed concerns of a market bubble that could eventually burst, similar to the dot-com boom that imploded at the turn of the millennium.
+But that has fed concerns of a market bubble that could eventually burst, like the dot-com boom that imploded at the turn of the millennium.
 Fears that AI stock valuations are too high sparked a market sell-off last week.
 Nvidia, whose chips are used to train and power generative AI systems, recently became the world’s first company valued above $5 trillion, though its market cap has since receded to around $4.8 trillion.

 SoftBank did not give a reason for the Nvidia stock sale in its earnings statement.
-However, Bloomberg News reported that it could reflect plans by the Japanese company’s flamboyant founder, Masayoshi Son, to boost his own influence in the AI field.
+But Bloomberg News said it could reflect plans by the Japanese company’s flamboyant founder Masayoshi Son to boost his own influence in the AI field.
 Son, 68, believes “artificial superintelligence” is on the horizon, which will herald a technological revolution with new inventions and medicine.

 He appeared alongside US President Donald Trump at the White House in January when SoftBank teamed up with OpenAI and cloud giant Oracle to lead the $500 billion Stargate project to build AI infrastructure in the United States.
-By some estimates, OpenAI has signed approximately $1 trillion worth of infrastructure deals in 2025, including a $300 billion agreement with Oracle.
+By some estimates, OpenAI has signed approximately $1 trillion worth of infrastructure deals in 2025, including a $300 billion Oracle agreement.

-SoftBank stock has “had a strong run” itself, according to a Jefferies equity research report published last month.
+SoftBank stock has “had a strong run” itself, said a Jefferies equity research published last month.
 “The recent surge appears to be driven by excitement around its exposure to OpenAI,” it said.
-The firm’s shares have soared more than 140 percent so far in 2025.
-However, Jefferies also listed some reasons for caution.
+The firm has soared more than 140 percent so far in 2025.
+But Jefferies also listed some reasons for caution.

 © 2024 AFP